toltec-dev/toltec/docs/package.md

     </tr>
     <tr>
         <th>Type</th>
-        <td>String</td>
+        <td>Array of strings</td>
     </tr>
 </table>

-The name of the package that can be built using this recipe.
+The names of the packages that can be built using this recipe.
+Unless you’re creating a [split package](#split-packages), this array should only contain one entry.
 Must only contain ASCII lowercase letters, digits, and dashes.
 Should match the upstream name as closely as possible.